terra-campaigns/arrival/chapters/chap019.md

 > [!warning] Intro
 > - Summary of previous chapters
+> - You can have almost anything you'd like in the environment
 > - New character developments
 > - HD and sanity values
 > - **Notes for GM** (don't speak with players until needed)